Hoffman Estates High School: Activities

 The Hawkeye View has consistently been rated with excellent marks in regional and national press contests.
 Recently, Hoffman Estates High School's newspaper has earned first place ratings from the American Scholastic Press Association (ASPA), the National Scholastic Press Association (NSPA), and the Kettle Moraine Press Association (KEMPA), as well as a Silver Certificate for Excellence in Journalism from the Northern Illinois Scholastic Press Association (NISPA).
 The student-run, student-produced newspaper has also received the Medalist rating, Columbia Scholastic Press Association's (CSPA) highest award.

 The Forensics team, also known as Competitive Performing Arts team, regularly sends speech and acting competitors to the state tournament.

 The Skyhawks Flag Squad has qualified for IDTA State competition for 21 consecutive years.
 They have earned first place in state seven times, including 2004.

 The Madrigal Singers have performed each of the past 26 years at Stronghold Castle for in Oregon, Illinois, for 6,000 to 7,000 guests every year.
 They have also held Madrigal Dinners at the high school since 1974.

 In 2004, the WYSE academic challenge team placed no citation overall at the state meet held at the University of Illinois.
 Fourteen students teamed up to take tests in math, English, chemistry, physics, biology, computers, and engineering graphics.
 Several students earned individual medals for placing first through sixth in the state.

 For the past 11 years, members of the Math Team have qualified for the State mathematics competition.
 State and Regional awards have been earned by team members.
 In 2004, the team won the District 211 meet.
 At the state meet, the junior/senior eight-person team took fourth place, the Pre-Calc team took seventh place, and the freshmen and Calculator teams took tenth place.

 In 2004, the Scholastic Bowl Team set a school record for wins, compiling a 45–16 record.
 In Mid-Suburban League competition, the team tallied 15 wins and 0 losses en route to claiming the conference championship.
 The team won the IHSA regional championship, and had two players achieve all-sectional honors, with one earning first team all-state.

 The Chess Team started in 1998, and has qualified every year to participate in the State Finals in Peoria, IL.
-The team has had some great finishes in the State Championship over the years: 1999 – sixth place; 2000 – fourth place; 2001 – 14th place (MSL Conference Champs); 2002 – 22nd place; 2003 – 40th place; 2004 – 35th place; 2005 – 19th place; 2006 – 33rd place.
+The team has had some great finishes in the State Championship over the years: 1999 – sixth place; 2000 – fourth place; 2001 – 14th place (MSL Conference Champs); 2002 – 22nd place; 2003 – 40th place; 2004 – 35th place; 2005 – 19th place; 2006 – 33rd place; 2024 - 38th place; 2025 - 27th place.

 In the 1999–2000 school year, the chess team finished fourth at the IHSA State Tournament.